My name is Bob and this is the story of how my Red Dwarf LEGO idea came to be.

 The winner was finally announced in August 2017.
 The chosen creation was Jake Sadovich's amazing Ship In A Bottle, a well deserved win.

-The instructions for the Red Dwarf LEGO will be posted on this website on August 2020(LEGO ideas own the rights until then) so for now I am focusing on my brand new Teen Wolf LEGO idea.
+The instructions for the Red Dwarf LEGO will be posted on this website in late 2020(LEGO ideas own the rights until then) so for now I am focusing on my brand new Teen Wolf LEGO idea.